Nacala, Moçambique - Things to Do in Nacala

 Explore Nacala Bay and Harbor

-Discover one of the world's most spectacular natural harbors, where deep blue waters are surrounded by dramatic hills and pristine coastline.
-Take a boat tour to fully appreciate the bay's impressive scale and beauty, or simply enjoy the views from various vantage points around the city.
+Discover one of the world's most spectacular natural harbors, where deep blue waters meet dramatic coastlines.
+Take boat trips around the bay to appreciate its massive scale and natural beauty, or simply enjoy the panoramic views from various vantage points around the city.

 Visit Local Markets and Cultural Sites